NathanNetzel/NathanNetzel/ReadMe.md

 Here you'll find a collection of my projects, including:
 - 📸 **Photos and schematics** of PCBs I’ve designed using *Altium Designer*, such as:
-  - Development of a **small on-board computer** for sounding rockets.
+  - Development of a **compact on-board computer** for sounding rockets.
-  - A **data acquisition system** for testing small rocket engines using *STM32* ARM microcontrollers.
+  - A **versatile low-cot data acquisition system** for testing small rocket engines using *STM32* ARM microcontrollers.
   - Other **dedicated embedded hardware** based on ARM microcontrollers.

 - ⚙️ **Sensor libraries** written in C using the *STM32 HAL* framework.